andriwild/zotero-bibtex-auto-export/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Zotero 7](https://img.shields.io/badge/Zotero-7.0%2B-blueviolet)](https://www.zotero.org/)

 A Zotero 7 plugin that automatically exports your library — or a single collection — to a bibliography file whenever items are added.
-Keeps your `.bib` file in sync with Zotero without ever clicking **File → Export** again.
+Keeps your `.bib`, `.bib` (BibLaTeX) or other bibliography file in sync with Zotero so you never have to click **File → Export** again.
+Built for **LaTeX**, **Typst** and **Pandoc** workflows where the bibliography lives on disk and gets pulled in by your build.

 Supported formats: **BibTeX** (default), **BibLaTeX**, **RIS**, **CSV**, **EndNote XML**, **CSL JSON**.